jhnboyy/DATA607_Project3_FALL2024/README.md

 This is the shared git repo for our Project 3 Team.

 ## Group Members
-Group members include John Ferrara, Alinzon Simon, Akeem Lawrence, and Anthony Roman.
+Group members include John Ferrara, Alinzon Simon, Akeem Lawrence, Anthony Roman, and Ben Wolin.
 Members are listed in no particular order.

 ## Collaboration Tools